 Create an intent with the name “PupillaryResponse”.
 I’d recommend that you don’t use special characters in the names, as these names get directly sent to your app later.
 It’s easy that special characters get messed up when your code runs on different operating systems and languages.
 So better stick to simple names using only standard characters.

 This intent describes the measured response of the eye to light.
-One of the important factors is the speed of the pupillary light reflex – broadly speaking, how fast your pupils adapt to a bright penlight the nurse or doctor shines on your eyes.
+One of the key factors is the speed of the pupillary light reflex – broadly speaking, how fast your pupils adapt to a bright penlight the nurse or doctor shines in your eyes.

 - no response of your pupils

 - your left eye has a slow response to light